ngpham/conature/README.md

   }
 }
 // Make more RPC calls, notice that asked Futures can complete in any order, which is a good thing.
-// If you want ordering, the code must Await after each ask. val reqs = List(1,2,3,4,5,6,7,8,9,10) val futs = reqs.map(e => fiboServer ?
+// If we want ordering, the code must Await after each ask. val reqs = List(1,2,3,4,5,6,7,8,9,10) val futs = reqs.map(e => fiboServer ?
 FiboRequest(e))
 implicit val ec = context.strategy